dmbikash/Auction-app-flutter/README.md

-        1.As flutter a new frame-work there are very few reading materials as well as watching materials can be found, it was challenging to learn a new framework.
+        1.As  It was challenging to work with flutter and firebase.There were a few useful and authentic resourses for flutter.
         The necessary information were taken from stack over flow, flutter official websit (flutter.org) and YouTube.

-        2.For a new flutter developer it was tough to find a package that suits the project from the vast number of packages there is.
+        2.For a new flutter developer it was tough to find a package that suits the project from the vast number of packages.
 To use the packages, pictures, firebase in flutter one needs to make changes to the pubspec.yaml file where packages goes under dependency protocol, pictures goes under asset protocol and firebase goes under build.graddle.

         3.To figure out how every functions, widgets or commands works in the background, I had to made simple functions and demo codes every time which was took a vast amount of time

         4.Fixing bugs for passing routing data was challenging.